websanco/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/self-healing.md

 }
 ```

+### Adjusting Liveness Probe Configurations

+The best configuration for your liveness probe depends on the customizations you have deployed and the expected startup time of your service.
+The `path` value should be set to whatever route best indicates that your service is up and running.
+For the `liferay` service, this could be the path to your main Site's home page (such as `/web/guest/home`), or it could be a page hidden from your navigation that takes longer to load.

+The `liferay` service's path typically is the only service that may need adjustment to the path, because of the modules or customizations that may be applied to it.
+You can create a custom OSGi module or servlet to ping instead, for instance, that verifies that your other custom modules are active before accepting a request to signal that your service is live.

+The other values in your liveness probe's configuration (`initialDelaySeconds`, `periodSeconds`, and `successThreshold`) should also be tweaked as needed for your service's typical startup.
+These values should also be tweaked as needed if they are not appropriate for your service's startup process.
+For example, if your `liferay` service runs extra tasks on startup, it may need more time to perform the liveness check.

+You must be aware of any impact to your service's startup time that your customizations (custom modules, scripts, etc.) may have, and adjust your liveness probe's configuration accordingly.
+The values you configure should be useful in stopping and restarting the service within a reasonable time if the startup fails, but not so short that the probe restarts the service too fast to start successfully.

-### Readiness Probe
+## Readiness Probe

-The readiness probe uses an executable command.
+The readiness probe pings an address like the liveness probe, or it uses an executable command to check the health of your service.
 If the command returns with the correct exit code, then the container is marked as healthy.
 Otherwise, it is marked unhealthy.

+When the readiness probe fails, it is a sign that your service timed out when performing the configured command.
+This can be a sign that the service is running too slowly and requires tuning, that it is receiving high traffic and cannot respond to all requests, or even that there is a problem with the command it is running.

 As soon as the readiness probe detects that the service is ready, then the service may receive traffic.
 If the probe detects that the service is no longer ready, then it will stop receiving new traffic.
 However, the readiness probe will not restart the service on its own.

-Each service's `LCP.json` file contains the following:
+Each service's `LCP.json` file contains the following configuration:

 ```json
 {